 Each year the Alzheimer Society, along with dozens of other organisations and individuals, submits recommendations for funding and policy ideas we want to see included in the annual provincial budget.
 This submission lays out our top priorities for improving dementia care in Ontario.

-- Explore innovative staffing models to divert people living with dementia away from hospital emergency departments.
+- Invest $7.56 million to divert people living with dementia away from emergency rooms and back where they want to be: at home

 Learn about the Alzheimer Society of Ontario's Build Back Better pre-budget submission in 2021.